 Stuck on where to have your engagement session?

-Each of my wedding packages includes a complimentary engagement session, and much of the planning that goes into each session is figuring out where it will take place.
+Each of my wedding packages includes a complimentary engagement session as a gift and much of the planning that goes into each session is figuring out where it will take place.
 I encourage my couples to brainstorm on locations or themes that mean something to the both of them.
-I know, easier said than done, which is why I’ve compiled photos from some of my past engagement sessions that had some killer location ideas:
+I know, easier said than done, which is why I’ve compiled photos from some of my past engagement sessions that had some killer locations:

 Hiking // Stellar Views // Adventuring:

 Perfect for the couple who love to hike and be outdoors together.
 Picking a location with stunning views and landscapes gives drama and cinematic imagery to your photos while still emphasizing your intimacy.
 In some of the below images, you can get a grasp of the incredible location but the couple is still the primary focus even when they’re fairly small in the composition.

 Greenhouse // Botanical Garden: